• Skip to primary navigation

 Sticky notes and a pen - this item will help write down the following action for the thing and the due date you want to do it.

 Let's start with the home office or area where you do bills and store papers.
-This area will most likely be the most filled with things that are outdated and needs reviewing.
+This area will most likely be filled with outdated items that need reviewing.

 HOME OFFICE THINGS TO REMOVE